Echoece/Shaiya/ep6/readme.md

 **contents**
 * ct file that blocks pets, wings, and costumes from being equipped or switched in pvp zones
 * item mall dll that reads the username and password from Db.ini

 **notes**
-* the only difference in the code for the this version and the ep5 version is this function
+* the only difference in the ep6 item mall dll and the ep5 version is this database function

 ```
 BOOL CDataBase::LinkDataBase()